Team-Lodestone/Documentation/Roadmap.md

 - Other Icons: In progress
 ```
 - [ ] Begin testing and finishing things up
-- [ ] Polish things up and get ready for beta / alpha releases
+- [ ] Polish things up and get ready for Beta / Alpha releases
 - [ ] Bug squashing time
 - [ ] Do more testing and finalize everything
 - [ ] Get the website ready and get ready for the official release